playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 > What's my data's "shape"?

-# The Importance of Consistency in Provided Data
+# The Importance of Consistency in Provided Data {#importance-of-consistency}

-The idea of a data's "shape" is that two pieces of data share enough related data to be considered "similar" in "shape".
+The idea of data's "shape" is that two pieces of data share enough related data to be considered "similar" in "shape."

 For example, if you have the following object: